 - Strawberries.
 Naturally sweet, fruity, and an excellent source of vitamin C, folate, manganese, and potassium too.
 For this recipe, used frozen strawberries to ensure the smoothie texture was nice and thick.

 - Spinach.
-Spinach is so healthy in smoothies!
+Spinach is so healthy in smoothies (like this Blueberry Spinach Smoothie)!
 It’s low in carbs and high in fiber and nutrients.
 Although the spinach turns the smoothie a tell-tale color, it is ultra mild.
 This green smoothie doesn’t taste green.

 - Pineapple.
 A few cubes of frozen pineapple can completely transform the taste of a smoothie, especially green smoothies.
 Pineapple makes the spinach totally imperceptible and gives the smoothie a lightly tropical flair.
 Pineapple is packed with Vitamin C, manganese (a natural mineral that promotes growth), and antioxidants.